-Our cash, cash equivalents, restricted cash and investments of \$399.2 million as of September 30, 2018, consist of bank deposits, money market funds and available-for-sale securities.
+Our cash, cash equivalents and investments of \$650.2 million as of June 30, 2019, consist of bank deposits, money market funds and available-for-sale securities.
 Such interest-earning instruments carry a degree of interest rate risk; however, historical fluctuations in interest income have not been significant for us.
-Due to the short-term maturities of our cash equivalents and available-for-sale securities, and the low risk profile of our available-for-sale securities, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and available-for-sale securities.
+A 10% change in the interest rates in effect on June 30, 2019 would not have had a material effect on the fair market value of our cash equivalents and available-for-sale securities.